maxshuty/accessible-web-components/README.md

 ### Browser Support

 Supported by all modern browsers.
-IE is not supported, and frankly you should probably not support an insecure, unsupported, and non-accessible browser either.
+IE is not supported, and frankly you should not support an insecure, unsupported, and non-accessible browser either.

 ## Demo